Japan Inc tightens wage purse strings as coronavirus clouds gather

 About 40% of workers are now lower-paid part-time staff and contract workers - double the proportion seen in 1990, just before the Japan’s asset bubble burst, ushering in deflation.

-The growing army of low-paid workers has led unions to prioritize addressing the income gap between permanent employees and others, rather than broad uniform pay raises.

-Reporting by Tetsushi Kajimoto; Additional reporting by Naomi Tajitsu; Editing by Kenneth Maxwell
+The growing army of low-paid workers has led unions to prioritise addressing the income gap between permanent employees and others, rather than broad uniform pay raises.
+(Reporting by Tetsushi Kajimoto; Additional reporting by Naomi Tajitsu; Editing by Kenneth Maxwell)